 Awareness Through Movement

-During the training, you’ll do two Awareness Through Movement (ATM) lessons nearly every day.
-Most of these ATMs will be drawn from the training programs that Dr. Feldenkrais conducted and the public classes he taught while the rest come from recent developments in the method.
+You’ll do two or more Awareness Through Movement (ATM) lessons every day of the training.
+Most of these ATMs will be drawn from the training programs that Dr. Feldenkrais conducted and the public classes he taught, while the rest come from recent developments in the method.

-So that you will get the most benefit possible from doing ATM, you begin the training by developing your personal practice of the method.
-Then, after spending time simply experiencing the lessons, you begin an interactive, lively investigation into how and why ATM works, one that continues over the course of the entire program.
-This way you have ample time to develop the understanding of lesson structures and strategies needed to become a good teacher.
+So that you will get the most benefit possible from doing ATM, you begin the training by developing your personal practice.
+Then, after spending time simply experiencing the lessons, you start an interactive, lively investigation into how and why ATM works, one that continues over the entire program.
+This way, you have ample time to develop your understanding of lesson structures and strategies needed to become a good teacher.

-Because it is important for you to know the full spectrum, you’ll experience everything from simple introductory lessons to intricate series of interwoven ATMs.
-Because it is not enough to read a lesson, you learn how to effectively engage and respond to students, as well as how to talk about and promote the method.
-You’ll learn to teach short mini-ATMs as part of lectures and demonstrations as well as how to present super short five-minute miracles to quickly and effectively communicate the efficacy of the method.
+Because it is crucial for you to know the entire spectrum, you’ll experience everything from simple introductory classes to intricate series of interwoven ATMs.
+Because it is not enough to read a lesson like a script, you learn how to engage and respond to students effectively.
+You also become proficient at talking about and promoting the method.
+You find out how to teach short mini-ATMs as a part of lectures and demonstrations and how to present short sessions that quickly and effectively communicate the method’s efficacy.

-Because we don’t artificially separate Awareness Through Movement from Functional Integration (FI), you’ll learn how they are just two related aspects of the method, two sides of the same coin, each one illuminating the other.
+Because we do not artificially separate Awareness Through Movement from Functional Integration (FI), you’ll learn how they are just two related aspects of the method, two sides of the same coin, each illuminating the other.

-You take part in regular discussions, both in small groups and with the entire class.
+You participate in regular discussions in small groups and with the entire class.
 These discussions vary in style from question-and-answer periods, dialogues, open-ended talks, and conversations oriented around specific topics.
 They give you a chance to grapple with difficult questions – those without pre-determined answers – and actively investigate them, learning how to deal with novel situations by employing Feldenkraisian reasoning.

 Small group exercises

-During the third and fourth year, you participate in a community-based ATM teaching project.
-For this project, you prepare a class or, optimally, a series of classes for some group or institution in your community.
+You participate in a community-based ATM teaching project during the third and fourth years.
+For this project, you prepare a lesson or, optimally, a series of classes for a group or institution in your community.
 In this way, while still developing your skills, you have a student teaching situation for testing your abilities, getting feedback, and continuing to improve.
-The project gives the opportunity to put what you learned to work for the benefit of others, serves as a stepping stone to being paid for teaching classes, and, therefore, provides an important step in becoming known as a Feldenkrais teacher.
+The project allows you to put what you learned to work for the benefit of others, serves as a stepping stone to being paid for teaching classes, and, therefore, provides an essential step in becoming known as a Feldenkrais teacher.

-Trainees work on the plans, curriculum, and presentation in study groups and with the faculty, thereby giving us another means for keeping alive the topic of the learning of how to teach ATM better beyond the second year of the program.
+Trainees work on the plans, curriculum, and presentation on their own, in study groups, and with the faculty, thereby giving us another means to keep learning how to teach ATM better alive beyond the program’s second year.

 Support and Supervision